-The Norwegian Veterinary Institute (NVI) coordinates the surveillance programme and publishes the overall results in annual reports available on VHS og IHN hos fisk (vetinst.no).
-All samples are analysed at the NVI.
+The Norwegian Veterinary Institute coordinates the surveillance programme and performs the analyses.
 The results are continuously updated at site level through a digital data-sharing portal (the EOS-portal).
-Staff in NFSA has access to the portal.
+Staff in the Norwegian Food Safety Authority has access to the portal.